gatling/frontline-cloud-doc/content/reference/admin/private_locations/aws/configuration/index.md

 weight: 220311
 ---

+## Instance Specifications

+We recommend that you use for your own load generators instances with at least 4 cores.

+As Gatling load tests tend to be CPU bound, we recommend using instances of the "Compute Optimized" family.

+From our findings, it seems that Intel CPUs perform better than AMD and ARM Graviton ones when it comes to TLS.

+As a result, we recommend using `c6i.xlarge` instances or larger.

+You might want to tune the `Xmx` JVM options to half of the physical memory.
+See `jvm-options` configuration below.
+If you don't, the JVM will use a max heap size of 1/4th of the physical memory.

 ## Permissions

 AWS private locations require the control plane to have access to AWS credentials from the default credential provider chain.